dylanpoll/DiscordBots/README.md

 # DiscordBots
 my Discord Bots<br>
 NOTE:
-these files use a .env file with the following content to store sensitive data <br>
+these files use a .env file with the following content to store sensitive data, you would need to create one yourself or change the lines of code that use the refference to the .env file. <br>
 url=<br>
 espLINK=<br>
 botToken=<br>